rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 - DRIVING:  We will post driving directions on this website.

 - COUNSELOR TRAINING SESSIONS: <br>
-All counselors will meet on Saturday afternoon and evening, and on Sunday morning.
+All counselors will meet on June 22 starting at noon.
+Please arrange your travels so that you can join us there.

 - DEPARTURE: The final lecture, awards presentations, and goodbyes will be completed by 11:00 on Friday morning August 2.
 Please plan your departing flights are